 led_example.c, specifying to bambu the Verilog binding, but the information provided to the tool is not enough to generate the final accelerator.
 Indeed, in the generated

 led_example.v there are some instances of Verilog modules that are used but are not defined.
 The HLS flow completes successfully, but the generated design cannot be synthesized because the user-defined Verilog modules are not present.
-To do this the command line have to be extended like this:
+So, the command line has to be extended in this way:

 $ bambu ../led_example.c ../IPs.xml --top-fname=led_example --file-input-data=../leds_ctrl.v,../sw_ctrl.v,../btn_ctrl.v,../sevensegments_ctrl.v

 --file-input--data=../leds_ctrl.v,../sw_ctrl.v,../btn_ctrl.v,../sevensegments_ctrl.v tells bambu where to find the definitions of the Verilog modules.
 The given Verilog files will be copied in the working directory and the synthesis script will be set up to use them.

 5.2) Simulation with hand-wwrittenHDL modules

 Before going on to the generation of the bitstream, one may be interested in checking the correctness of the generated HDL with simulation.
 Like explained above, bambu has two command line arguments that can be used to do this: